By Sleep Training Kids

 7-8 PM

-Sleep cues are a funny thing – they evolve as your child gets older.
-And this age is one of those times where your child’s sleep cues may be changing.
+Sleep cues evolve as your child gets older.
+This is when your child’s sleep cues may be changing.

-Of course, this will vary from child to child.
-But figure out which cues are the early signs – and initiate sleep before you reach the late cues.
+This will vary from child to child.
+Initiate sleep before you reach the late cues.
 That way, your child will get enough sleep.